mohit-nagaraj/gostyle/README.md

 Feel free to fork the repository, create a branch, and submit a pull request with your improvements.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apche License - see the LICENSE file for details.